Glossary

 While this is an example of an agent that rarely exceeds shift parameters:

-Client: Client of the organization using Spearhead.
+Customer: Client of the organization using Spearhead.

 Organization: Client and user of Spearhead.